 Whenever we measure the value of a quantum system, we invalidate it.
 Scientists refer to a collapse of the wave function.

 Going back to our analogy with the box and switch, we can state the following:

 - Before we open the box for the first time, the switch can be either ON, OFF, or both OF and OFF

-- Once the box is opened, the switch state will “collapse” to either an ON or an OFF state and will remain in that state forever
+- Once the box is opened, the switch state will “collapse” to either an ON or an OFF state and remain in that state forever.

-With classical bits, there is no distinction between the state of a bit before or after the measurement.
+There is no distinction between the state of a bit before or after the measurement with classical bits.

 Using the box and switch analogy, consider the following experiment.

 - Firstly, we make an identical set of boxes with one switch inside each.